LASER LED CANNON

 You can use it for automotive interior lighting if you cut the Molex connectors off and wire it up to +12 volts "the hard way".
 Yellow (or red) is (+) positive, black is (-) negative.

-You can also use them for decorative lighting of appliques (use them behind the applique), statues, crystal, paintings, bathtubs, sinks, toilets, wall-mounted porcelain urinators, and other horse puckey by connecting them to a 12 volts DC "wall wart" that can furnish at least 30mA per light.
+You can also use them for decorative lighting of appliques (use them behind the applique), statues, crystal, paintings, bathtubs, sinks, toliets, wall-mounted porcelain uranators, and other horse puckey by connecting them to a 12 volts DC "wall wart" that can furnish at least 30mA per light.
 As with automotive lighting applications, you'll have to snip off the Molex connectors and connect it (them) yourself.
 As above, yellow (or red) is (+) positive, black is (-) negative.

 Because this product was designed to be connected to the +12 volt line in your computer, I do not have to tell you what kind of batteries it needs or which part to kick into the garden with all those hungry, hungry praying mantids.